 Does drying filament damage it?

 Properly drying 3D printing filament will not cause damage.
 However, if the drying temperature is too high or the drying time is too long, the filament may become deformed or brittle.
+These guidelines can help when you're drying your filament:

 -